tertsdiepraam/tertsdiepraam.github.io/content/blog/linux_newcomers.md

 </span>

 # Flatpak
-Flatpak is the best and easiest way to install a lot of apps.
+Flatpak is the best and easiest way to install a lot of apps that complements your distribution's standard package manager.
 I recommend distro's that support Flatpak out of the box (e.g.
 Pop!_OS).
-A lot of commercial software, such as Spotify, is not available through <code>apt</code>, but is available through Flatpak.
 Install Flatseal to manage the permissions of Flatpak apps.
 Snap is very similar to Flatpak and is also pretty good.
 <span class="button-row">
   [Flatpak Guide](https://itsfoss.com/flatpak-guide/)